piyushk1024/google-homepage/README.md

 The page will be static and without functionality at this point of time.

-This prohect is part of theodinproject.com web developer [curriculum](http://www.theodinproject.com/web-development-101/html-css)
+This project is part of theodinproject.com web developer [curriculum](http://www.theodinproject.com/web-development-101/html-css)